CraigCalman.com - An actor for writers, a writer for actors, and a director for both

 Karl Calhoun as Henri Christophe (1767-1820) who ruled Haiti from 1807 until his death, first as President, then as King.
 Yours truly as Sir Home Popham, English diplomat who befriended Christophe.
 Ironically, Popham died in England 18 days before Christophe who, facing the invasion of his enemies the Mulattos, committed suicide rather than face capture at his palace San Soucci.

-...and I also played BASSE, the German architect who built the great fortress La Citadel for King Henri Christophe:
+...and I also played BASSE, the Swiss-German architect who built the great fortress La Citadel for King Henri Christophe:

 Original photo by Stephon Fuller